abiosoft/caddy-yaml/README.md

 ## Templating

-Anything supported by [Go templates](https://pkg.go.dev/text/template) can be used, as well as any [sprig](https://masterminds.github.io/sprig) functions.
+Anything supported by [Go templates](https://pkg.go.dev/text/template) can be used, as well as any [Sprig](https://masterminds.github.io/sprig) function.

 ### Delimeters